whiteribbonalliance/dashboard-api/README.md

 inside `front_translations`.
 Copy the `languages` folder to the front-end project at `src/app/i18n`.

 *Note: Only texts that have not been translated yet will be translated and saved to `translations.json`.*

+## Deployment to Google App Engine

+Fork this repository and add the required environment variables to `Repository secrets` in GitHub.
+Add optional environment variables if needed.
+These variables will be loaded into `app.yaml`.
+To add `{CAMPAIGN_CODE}_PASSWORD=` you must manually add this to `Repository secrets` with the campaign code and reference it in `app.yaml`.

+For deployment, it is also required to add the following environment variables to `Repository secrets`:

+- `SERVICE_NAME=` The service name in App Engine.
+- `GOOGLE_CREDENTIALS=` credentials.json file.

+Modify resources in `app.yaml` as needed.

+The GitHub action at `.github/workflows/prod-deploy-google-app-engine.yaml` will trigger a deployment to Google App Engine on push or merge.

 ## PMNCH - Azure deployment